Immigration Skills Charge - A Guide for Employers

 You will receive a full refund where the worker’s application is refused, withdrawn or granted but the worker does not travel to the UK or start work for the sponsor.

 You will receive a partial refund if the worker changes employers after working for you, terminates their employment contract before the end date stated on the CoS or is issued a visa for a shorter period of time than you applied to sponsor them.
 You will also receive a partial refund where you have assigned a CoS to a worker, paid the large sum but before you assign the CoS your company is verified as a small or charitable business.
 There are also circumstances in which you can receive a partial refund for unused 6 month periods of leave after the worker’s first year of employment.
-Refer to the Tier 2 and 5: Guidance for Sponsors, version 03/19 for circumstances in which you will receive a partial refund of the ISC.

 Contact Our Business Immigration Barristers